Installation#

 Note

-The versions of the software used in the pre-commit hooks is specified in the .pre-commit-config.yaml file.
+The versions of the software used in the pre-commit hooks are specified in the .pre-commit-config.yaml file.
 This file serves as a configuration guide, ensuring that the hooks are executed with the correct versions of each tool, thereby maintaining consistency and reliability in the code quality checks.

 Further details about pre-commit hooks can be found in the Contributors Guidelines, specifically in the provided in the Code quality control section.